20 Best Toys That Start With An A

 Should You Teach Letter Sounds or Letter Names First?

-There are many opinions on whether a child should learn letter sounds or letter names first.
+There are a lot of opinions on whether a child should learn letter sounds or letter names first.
 Contrary to what you may have heard, a growing number of studies have started to show that children learning both letter sounds and names at the same time do pretty well.

 I follow the Montessori method, which proposes you teach letter sounds first.
-I had every intention of teaching my 2-year-old letter sounds first, but she was really interested in letter names at the time, so thats the path we took.
+I had every intention of teaching my 2-year-old letter sounds first, but she was interested in letter names then, so that’s the path we took.

-As a preschool teacher, im a huge advocate for following the childrs interest when teaching new concepts.
+As a preschool teacher, im a massive advocate for following the child’s interest when teaching new concepts.

 At what age should you start teaching letter sounds?